samuraraujo/Sonda/README.md

 This implementation requires as input a source and target Sparql Endpoint, as well as a class of source instances.

-For each source instance, sound outputs a set of candidate matches, that later can be refined by a more advanced matching techinique.
+For each source instance, Sonda outputs a set of candidate matches, that later can be refined by a more advanced matching techinique.

 You can have a look also in this repository: https://github.com/samuraraujo/SondaSerimi, where we forward the Sonda output directly to Serimi[1], an approach for refine candidate matches.